JonathanMitchell1234/jonathanmitchell1234/README.md

 <h1 align="left">Hi 👋, I'm Jonathan Mitchell</h1>
 <h3 align="left">A Software Developer from Cincinnati</h3>

-- 🔭 I’m currently working on: **a GPT based app and a Bachelor of Science in Software Engineering**
+- 🔭 I’m currently working on: **a GPT based app and my junior year of a Bachelor of Science in Software Engineering**

 - 🌱 I’m currently learning: **Java and Spring Boot + ITIL Foundation && AWS Certified Cloud Practioner**